 “I don’t have any matches.”

 “It’s fine,” she stated in a calming voice, probably because of the pathetic shaking in his own.
-Then she commanded, “Just breathe,” followed by an exaggerated inhale-exhale, as if to show him how.
+Then she instructed, “Just breathe,” followed by an exaggerated inhale-exhale, as if to show him how.

 He followed her, still feeling half-coward, half-insane, but with no idea what else to do.